 Operational efficiency is possible, you just need to take the first step.

 A more efficient finance organization means skilled finance workers spend less time dealing with low-value activities like processing simple transactions and more time on strategic planning and consulting with other areas of the business.
 Based on a CFO.com survey, Finance teams spend 49% of their time on transaction processing and only 17-20% of their time supporting decision making.
 Hardly an efficient use of their time.
-Improving efficiency in Finance operations includes automating and streamlining processes like:
+Improving operational efficiency in Finance operations includes automating and streamlining processes like:

 Reducing the time a customer spends waiting for resolution and ensuring the accuracy of the response are the goals of any customer service team.
 That means customers don't have to bounce around to different staff members to solve their issues because a consistent, standard process is in place to handle any request.
+Improving operational effectiveness means reducing inefficiencies and waste in areas like:

 Employee Lifecycle Management is often an inefficient and manual workflow nightmare from hiring to offboarding.
-Operational efficiency in hiring means you can hire better candidates faster and have them performing productive work much sooner.
+Operational efficiency and effectiveness in hiring means you can hire better candidates faster and have them performing productive work much sooner.
 Once aboard efficiencies can be built around any new hire interactions to reduce friction and confusion as well as ensuring employees can spend more time working and less time dealing with internal issues.

 Below are additional resources you can read to learn more about improving efficiency in your organization from SOPs to documentation.